adrianmaciuc/playwright-framework/README.md

 - Projects have a `globalSetup` as dependency to fail quickly in case of setup failures
 - Reporters are multiple.
 Some are for quick access in CI while others for detailed debugging

+--

 #### 3.2 Playwright globalSetup file

 The global setup file (`globalSetup.ts`) checks if environment variables used for config are setup properly both for local and CI.
 It can perform other test runs related configurations that you can easily add inside the `setup()` function.
 You can do here test-data, environment related setup or others.
 This file is also a dependency for all tests.
 It runs first before all tests and if it fails, then no tests are run.

+--

 #### 3.3 Playwright fixture files

 For flexibility and easy access [Fixtures feature from Playwright](https://playwright.dev/docs/test-fixtures) is used here to "mix" pages, selectors, test data and other details.
-For example `pages.fixture.ts` reference to selectors grouped by page, and `testData.fixture.ts` has data fetched from env vars or third party apps.
+For example `pages.fixture.ts` will reference the pages in the project that store maybe page methods or page specific locators, while `testData.fixture.ts` has data fetched from env vars or third party apps.
 They all have their own separate files with instantiation of objects.
 All are merged together in `fixtures/index.ts`.
-And can easily be access inside any test.
+And can easily be accessed inside any test.
 Here is an example:

 ```typescript
 test("Add new entry on home page", async ({ page, homePage, testData }) => {